27.5 MB (1.7 MB compressed)

 17.0 x 40.4 cm ⏐ 6.7 x 15.9 in (300dpi)

 DU CANE MEDICAL IMAGING LTD / SCIENCE PHOTO LIBRARY DU CANE MEDICAL IMAGING LTD / SCIENCE PHOTO LIBRARY

 Secondary bone cancer.
-Coloured X-ray of a side view of the spine of a man with sclerotic vertebrae due to metastatic (secondary) cancer.
-The cancer has caused areas of increased bone density called sclerotic lesions (purple).
+Coloured X-ray of the spine of a man with sclerotic vertebrae due to metastatic (secondary) cancer.
+The cancer has caused areas of increased bone density called sclerotic lesions (orange).
 The cancer spread from a tumour in the prostate gland, part of the male reproductive system located below the bladder.
 Bone cancer may cause pain, particularly at night, and the bones often have a tendency to fracture.
 Treatment includes radiotherapy, chemotherapy and hormone therapy.

 Model release not required.
 Property release not required.